 Custard is semisoft preparation of milk or cream and eggs, thickened with heat.
 It can be cooked on top of the stove or baked in the oven.

 Custards can be sweet or savory, from desserts and dessert sauces to quiche and savory custard tarts.

 What’s the difference between custard, crème caramel, flan and panna cotta?

 Check out the different types of custard in our Custard Glossary.

 American pudding is a sweetened milk mixture thickened with cornstarch, then cooked.
-It has no eggs in it.
+It has no eggs in it (American custard does have eggs, and is also called egg custard).
 In the U.K. and Europe, it is also known as blancmange, and is thickened with starch.